top of page

 Flaxseed: Easing Night Sweats

-Flaxseed and flaxseed oil may help some women with mild menopause symptoms as they are a good source of lignans, which tend to balance female hormones.
+Flaxseed and flaxseed oil may help some women with mild menopause symptoms.
+They are a good source of lignans, which tend to balance female hormones.

 Ginseng: Mood Booster

-A few studies have found evidence that the different types of ginseng might help improve quality of life during menopause.
+Several studies suggest that different types of ginseng might help improve quality of life during menopause.
 Ginseng has been shown to boost mood and improve sleep.

 Dong Quai: Empress of the Herbs

-Dong quai has been used in TCM as treatment for women's health for thousands of years and is an herb that has been shown to potentially relieve symptoms of menopause and depression, improve heart health and reduce inflammation.
-Please consult a medical herbalist.
+Dong quai has been used in TCM for women's health for thousands of years.
+This herb may relieve symptoms of menopause and depression, improve heart health, and reduce inflammation.
+Always consult a medical herbalist before use.

-Red maca has been shown to contain higher levels of phytonutrients such as alkaloids, tannins, saponins, steroids and cardiotonic glycosides that are derived from its red skin.
+Red maca has been shown to contain higher levels of phytonutrients such as alkaloids, tannins, saponins, steroids, and cardiotonic glycosides derived from its red skin.
 Red maca seems to have an enhanced effect on hormonal issues and can be especially effective for menopausal and post-menopausal women.

-Please consult and seek the assistance of a professional Chinese medicine practitioner or medical herbalist prior to taking any herbal medicine.
+Please consult and seek the assistance of a professional Chinese medicine practitioner or medical herbalist before taking any herbal medicine.

 Featured Posts